LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 Keep the Cooktop Clean

-Wipe spills after the cooktop cools.
-Food residue, sugar spills, and grease can burn onto the ceramic glass surface and affect appearance or heating performance.
+Wipe up spills after the cooktop cools.
+Food residue, sugar spills, and grease can bake onto the ceramic glass and affect both appearance and performance.

 Avoid Sliding Heavy Cookware

-Dragging heavy pans across the glass cooktop can scratch or damage the surface.
+Dragging pans across the cooktop can scratch or damage the glass.
 Lift cookware instead of sliding it.

 Clean Around the Knobs

-Grease and debris around control knobs can make them harder to turn or cause poor contact.
-Remove knobs only when the appliance is off and cool, then clean gently.
+Grease and debris around the knobs can make them harder to turn or affect switch contact.
+Remove and clean them only when the appliance is fully off and cool.

 Use the Correct Cookware

-Flat-bottom cookware improves contact with radiant elements and helps food cook more evenly.
+Flat-bottom cookware makes better contact with radiant elements and improves even heating.

 Check the Door Gasket